StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/InteractorActivation.md

 ---
 layout: default
 title: InteractorActivation
-description: This describes how an interactor activates elements.
-Does it use the physical position of the interactor, or the activation state?
+description: This describes how an interactor commits an interaction with an element - does it activate from the physical position of the interactor (like a finger poking through a button), or from its activation/button state (like a pinch or a trigger click)?
+This is independent of InteractorType, which describes the interactor's shape rather than what triggers it.
 ---
 # enum InteractorActivation

-This describes how an interactor activates elements.
-Does it use the physical position of the interactor, or the activation state?
+This describes how an interactor commits an interaction with an element - does it activate from the physical position of the interactor (like a finger poking through a button), or from its activation/button state (like a pinch or a trigger click)?
+This is independent of `InteractorType`, which describes the interactor's shape rather than what triggers it.

 ## Enum Values